MojosBeans100/bike-hire/README.md

 # Development
 * In order to access google sheets I needed to import the gspread module and credentials from the google.oauth2.service_account.
 * I wanted the battleship to be placed randomly on the game board, so for that functionality I imported the random library.

+# Limitations
+## Number of bikes available for hire
+There had to be a limit to how many bikes which could be hired, therefore this was limited to 5 bikes per form.
+In the author's experience from running a similar business, generally larger bookings should be handled differently.

 # Testing
 ## Functionality testing